OguzhanAydin6/sentie-privacy/index.md

-# SENTIE — Privacy Policy
+# AuraMi — Privacy Policy

 **Last Updated:** February 2026

 ---

 ## 1. Introduction
-Welcome to **Sentie**.
+Welcome to **AuraMi**.
 Your privacy is important to us.
 This Privacy Policy explains how we collect, use, and protect your information when you use the Sentie mobile application.

 ---

 ## 2. Photos & Camera Use
-Sentie uses your device’s camera and photo library only to enable the following features:
+AuraMi uses your device’s camera and photo library only to enable the following features:
 - **Aura Analysis (Auranı Keşfet)**
 - **Soul Connection**